We are CSI faculty, staff, administrators, and students who have come together to promote sustainable practices on campus and community wide.

 Pump up your tires, put on your helmet and get riding!!

 Over the last few years CSI has substantially reduced the amount of pounds it is sending to the landfill.
-This is reflected in the just released 2011 recycling numbers.
-CSI sent 57,001 pounds to the recycling center in 2011 (dual stream program began in May) up from 28,091 pounds in 2010.
-That’s a 101% increase!
+This is reflected in the just released 2015 recycling numbers.
 The increased recycling has resulted in fewer trash dumpsters and less pickup service required at CSI.
 A big thank you goes out to the CSI community, Joe Lemoine, and the custodial staff for making CSI’s recycling program a HUGE success.

 2009 = 7,390 pounds